JuliaGaussianProcesses/Stheno.jl/docs/src/internals.md

 | `cov(f, x, x′)` | covariance matrix between `f` at `x` and `x′` |
 | `cov(f, f′, x, x′)` | cross-covariance matrix between `f` at `x` and `f′` at `x′` |

-It should always hold that `cov(f, x) ≈ cov(f, f, x, x)`, but in some important cases `cov(f, x)` will be significantly faster.
+It should always hold that `cov(f, x) ≈ cov(f, f, x, x)`, but in some critical cases `cov(f, x)` is significantly faster.

 `GP` and `CompositeGP` are concrete subtypes of `AbstractGP`, and can be found [here](https://github.com/willtebbutt/Stheno.jl/blob/master/src/gp/gp.jl) and [here](https://github.com/willtebbutt/Stheno.jl/blob/master/src/composite/composite_gp.jl) respectively.

 ### diag methods

 It is crucial for pseudo-point methods, and for the computation of marginal statistics at a reasonable scale, to be able to compute the diagonal of a given covariance matrix in linear time in the size of its inputs.
-This in turn necessitates that the diagonal of a given cross-covariance matrix can also be computed efficiently as the evaluation of covariance matrices often rely on the evaluation of cross-covariance matrices.
+This, in turn, necessitates that the diagonal of a given cross-covariance matrix can also be computed efficiently as the evaluation of covariance matrices often rely on the evaluation of cross-covariance matrices.
 As such, we have the following functions:

 | Function | Brief description |
 |:--------------------- |:---------------------- |